 Buttercup shouted to Blossom, "Keep burning it!
 I'll make an empty patch!" and she zoomed down low for another lightning fast pass at the monster.
-Blossom continued to try to burn through the monster's skin, as Buttercup snatched up a scale on each of her six hyper-fast flights.
+Blossom continued to try to burn through the monster's skin near the growing empty patch, with precision unmatched by either of the other sisters, as Buttercup snatched up a scale on each of her six hyper-fast flights.

 Buttercup was in serious trouble.
-Bubbles knew that while she and her sisters were strong enough to lift over five tons, they were only a little stronger than a normal human when bound, unable to move.
+Bubbles knew that while she and her sisters were strong enough to lift over ten tons, they were only a little stronger than a normal human when bound, unable to move.
 Blossom explained it once, saying that they didn't actually have super strength, but some sort of energy field that magnified their momentum.
-If the girls were bound, whether in metal shackles or a monster's claws, they couldn't break free unless they were able to move.
+If the girls were bound, whether in metal shackles or a monster's claws, they couldn't break free unless they had wiggle room.
 Buttercup was currently moving down the gullet of the snake and being crushed by its esophagus.
 They had to save her fast, or she might suffer real damage.

 Blossom's hands were gripping the top of the monster's jaw.
 Bubbles saw her sister pull hard, away from Bubbles.
 Blossom was trying to rip the top of the monster's head off.
 Bubbles, now aware of what her sister was doing, tried to keep the struggling coils beneath her tamed and trapped.
-Bubbles was thrown off suddenly as the snake coils she held began to thrash wildly and uncontrollably.
+Bubbles was thrown off suddenly as the snake coils she held began to thrash wildly and uncontrollably, in spite of her strength.
 She bounced off the ground then landed on the sidewalk, shocked for a moment, before looking to see what was happening.
-Blossom was thrown off as well, and could be seen tumbling through the air, and the monster looked like it was going into a seizure.
+Blossom was thrown off as well, and could be seen tumbling through the air, and the entire monster looked like it was going into a massive, writing fit..

-That's when Bubbles saw something odd at the neck of this coil where it met the big center of the beast.
+That's when Bubbles saw something odd down the neck of this coil where it met the big center of the beast.
 It looked like it was… bulging?
 Suddenly, a red light lanced out from the bulge, and began cutting through more of the flesh on the monster.
-It took only a few moments for Bubbles to guess what was going.
+It took only a few moments for Bubbles to guess what was going on.
 She raced raced over to the spot where Buttercup must have been.

 All the other heads were also thrashing in pain, and didn't hassle Bubbles as she reached the growing tear in the snake's body.
 She gripped the edge of the burned meat and pulled hard, knowing that Buttercup was trying to lase her way out.
 A pink blur showed that Blossom had recovered, as the pink sister appeared to reach into the wound, ignoring the burning pain from the red light.
 The red light shut off.
 With a yank, Blossom pulled her green adorned sister free of the monster's neck.
 Bubbles and her sisters shot straight up, out of the monster's reach.

 Buttercup, covered in slime and blue monster blood, was looking pleased as punch, shouting, "Ha!
-It doesn't have heat sinks on the inside, now does it!
+It doesn't have heatsinks on the inside, now does it!
 Hahaha!"
 She zoomed over to one of the other heads, now recovering from the pain.
 Stopping to hover just in front of its face, she challenged, "Come on!
 Eat me now!
-I'll eviscerate you all from the inside!"
+I'll eviscerate you from the inside!"

-The snake head was not stupid enough to take the bait, having learned its lesson.
+The snake-head monster was not stupid enough to take the bait, having learned its lesson.
 It stared at her with much trepidation and with, Bubbles thought, a little fear.
-One of the other heads came swinging in to slam against Buttercup as she sat still, and she turned to face it.
+One of the other heads came swinging in, trying to slam against Buttercup as she sat still, and the green sister turned to face it.
 With a well-timed punch, she deflected the head, and levitated up several feet, turning again to face the challenged snake head.
 Bubbles and Blossom were well out of range of the other heads, watching their sister and waiting for when something went wrong.
 When the monster clearly wasn't going to eat them again, they knew they had this monster beat.